GREY EYES ARE RARE AND MYSTERIOUS

 - Watch videos on eye color

-SCIENCE OF GREY EYESMelanin content in eye color of people with grey, green, amber, hazel, brown, blue, violet and gray and black eyes
+Science of Green EyesMelanin content in eye color of people with green, amber, hazel, brown, blue, violet and gray and black eyes

 |Eye Color||Melanin Amount: Front Layer of Iris||Melanin Amount: Back Layer of Iris||Dominant Pigmentation|